Free Sets in Planar Graphs: History and Applications

 These lemmas have several immediate consequences.
-Firstly, as argued above, breath-first-search leveling of trees can be easily turned into level planar drawings (and thus, $1$-span weakly level planar drawings).
+Firstly, as argued above, breath-first-search leveling of trees can be easily turned into level planar drawings (and thus $1$-span weakly level planar drawings).
 Similarly, breath-first-search leveling of outerplanar graphs can be turned into $1$-span weakly level planar drawings of such graphs, as proved by \citet{JGAA-75}.
-A natural way to draw the $n \times n$ grid graph is a 1-level planar drawing.
+The natural way to draw the $n \times n$ grid graph is a 1-level planar drawing.
 More generally, \citet{DBLP:journals/algorithmica/BannisterDDEW19} show that squaregraphs are $1$-span weakly level planar.
 A \defin{squaregraph} is a graph that has a crossing-free drawing in which each bounded face is a $4$-cycle and each vertex either belongs to the unbounded face or has four or more incident edges.
 The same authors also show that Halin graphs are $1$-span weakly level planar. \citet{DBLP:journals/corr/abs-2311-14634} identified several classes of planar graphs that are $s$-span weakly level planar, for some constant $s$.

-\begin{cor} Let $G$ be a $n$-vertex tree, outerplanar graph, Halin graph, or square graph and let $X$ be any subset of vertices of $G$.
+\begin{cor} Let $G$ be a $n$-vertex tree, outerplanar graph, Halin graph, or square graph and let $X$ be any subset of the vertices of $G$.
 The $G$ has a free set $S\subseteq X$ of size at least $\lceil |X|/2\rceil$.
 In particular, $G$ has a free set of size at least $\lceil n/2\rceil$. \end{cor}

 The $\lceil n/2\rceil$ lower bound for trees appears in \cite{bose.dujmovic.ea:untangling} in the context of untangling.
 The extension to outerplanar graphs appears in \cite{goaoc.kratochvil.ea:untangling}, also in the context of untangling.
-The proof for outerplanar graphs by \citet{goaoc.kratochvil.ea:untangling} produces a proper-good curve that is qualitatively different than the one in \cref{n_over_2}.
-See \cref{pg_outerplanar}.
+For outerplanar graphs, a different construction of a proper-good curve was given by \citet{goaoc.kratochvil.ea:untangling}.
+It has a special structure, and the bound is slightly stronger.
+See \cref{pg_outerplanar}(c).
 In particular, the curve obtained there is contained in the closure of the outer face of $G$ and contains $G$ in the closure of its interior.
-This distinction turns out to be important when studying general planar graphs. \citet{goaoc.kratochvil.ea:untangling} prove the following result although it is not stated in this form.
+This structure turns out to be important when studying general planar graphs. \citet{goaoc.kratochvil.ea:untangling} prove the following result, although it is not stated in this form.
 We include a variant of their proof.